Jonasdoubleyou/uni-def/specification/execution.md

 ## Types

 A Type defines the Shape of a Value.

-Primitive Types are provided by the UNI engine itself.

-Complex Types are defined in a Module.
-There are three Complex Types:
-- Object Types
-- Function Types
-- Union Types
+There are three ComplexTypes: Object Types, Function Types and Union Types.
+There are also GenericTypes (Types that might refer to more than one type).

+Unlike other languages, UNI does not have primitive types.
+Instead the standard library provides an extensive set of Object Types that provide those behaviours.

-## Primitive Types
+## Object Type

-### Void

-The Void Type returns a non existent value.
-If a Function contains no "return" Expression, the functions return Type is Void.
-Certain Expressions also evaluate to Void.

-All Values of Type Void are considered the same.

-### Boolean

-The Boolean Type represents either the Value "true" or the Value "false".

-All Booleans with the Value "true" are considered the same.
-All with the Value "false" are considered the same.

-### String

-Strings are an array of UTF-8 characters.

-Values of Type String are considered the same, if both represent the same array of characters.

-### Int

-Int(eger)s are 32bit signed.

-Two Values of Type Integer are the same, if they represent the same bits.

-### Float

-Floating point numbers according to IEEE 754.

-### Symbol

-Symbols are very special Primitives.
-Symbols represent a unique, non readable Value.
+An object is a collection of key-value pairs, and an object type is a collection of respective key-type pairs.

+An object may refer to a supertype, then the object type has the same properties as the supertype (the properties get *inherited*).
+The name of the property shall be unique in the type and all it's supertype.

 ## Function Type

 A Function Type describes a Function with it's parameters and return value.

+If a function type is a 'virtual function', it can be called through the [[Virtual Call]].
+All functions, whose function type has the virtual function as a parent, get linked to the virtual function.
+Calling the virtual function will then call the linked function whose parameters are the closest supertype of the argument types.

 ## Union Type

-A Union Type represents a Type, whose value can fullfill one of the types to union.
+A Union Type represents a Type, whose value can fulfill one of the types to union.
-THey allow for polymorphic programming.
+They allow for polymorphic programming.

 ## Variables